Shanmugam meets Saudi counterpart

-RIYADH - Singapore Minister for Home Affairs and Law K. Shanmugam met Saudi Arabia's Interior Minister Abdulaziz bin Saud bin Nayef in Riyadh on Sunday (Nov 12), the Ministry of Home Affairs said.
+RIYADH • Singapore Minister for Home Affairs and Law K. Shanmugam met Saudi Arabia's Interior Minister Abdulaziz bin Saud bin Nayef in Riyadh yesterday, the Ministry of Home Affairs said.

 Mr Shanmugam and Prince Abdulaziz agreed that countries needed to work closely together to defeat terrorism, and directed their respective security agencies to do so on this front, the ministry said in a statement on the meeting.